lianasianturi/airflow_in_docker/README.md

 * Target destination table:  [.... table name] -> External table updated / recreated daily

 ### Prerequisites
-1. Create Google account and enable Bigquery sandbox.
-Reference: https://cloud.google.com/bigquery/docs/sandbox#get_started
+1. Create Google account and enable Bigquery sandbox ([link](https://cloud.google.com/bigquery/docs/sandbox#get_started))
-2. ....
+3. Install Docker.
+You can use Docker App ([link](https://docs.docker.com/desktop/)) but since it's used for enterprise purposed, you can use Orbstack for Docker desktop ([link](https://docs.orbstack.dev/quick-start))
-3. .... [environment setup]
+4. .... [environment setup]

 ### How to use
 1. Install requirement.txt